unitypark/aws-serverless-demos/cognito-lambda-trigger/README.md

 # OIDC user pool IdP authentication flow

 ## 📖 Description
-It describes a authentication flow of cognito with OIDC Provider.
+It describes a native authentication flow of cognito with OIDC Provider.
 All of your custom lambda trigger will be invoked at the point of red dot in below diagram.

 Without custom lambda trigger, cognito will as default create user into user pool based on the user information, which is retrieved by OIDC IdP.
 But with custom lambda triggers, you can validate and update this information before or after integrated steps of cognito.